5 Top Weekly TSX Stocks: Precious Metals and Oil Lead the Way | INN

 5 Top Weekly TSX Stocks: Precious Metals and Oil Lead the Way

-Top-gaining stocks on the TSX last week were Baytex Energy, Platinum Group Metals, Sierra Metals, North American Palladium and Lundin Gold.
+The top-gaining TSX stocks last week were Baytex Energy, Platinum Group Metals, Sierra Metals, North American Palladium and Lundin Gold.

 At the end of last week, Canada’s S&P/TSX Composite Index (INDEXTSI:OSPTX) was up by 71.66 points, or 0.43 percent, to reach 16,930.01.